'Washington Crossing the Delaware' removed from MMAM, up for sale in New York

 According to a release from MMAM, "no proceeds from the sale or any related transactions will beneﬁt the museum."

-MMAM shared in the release it does not know the intent for the sale of the painting.
-According to the museum, a spokesperson from Christie’s has said that the piece is being sold as “Property from a Prominent Private Collection.”
+MMAM shared in the release that they do not know the intent for the sale of the painting.
+According to the museum, a spokesperson from Christie's has said that the piece is being sold as "Property from a Prominent Private Collection."

-“While there is no debate that ‘Washington Crossing the Delaware’ has had a significant impact on American culture, appearing on U.S. postage stamps, the back of the New Jersey State quarter, and in countless textbooks, and now clearly demonstrated by the value the work has in the private market, MMAM is committed to collaborating with educational organizations, public museums and private collectors to present expansive narratives on marine art and exhibit equally internationally recognized artworks in its galleries,” MMAM said in the release.
+MMAM said in the release, "While there is no debate that 'Washington Crossing the Delaware' has had a signiﬁcant impact on American culture, appearing on U.S. postage stamps, the back of the New Jersey State quarter, and in countless textbooks, and now clearly demonstrated by the value the work has in the private market, MMAM is committed to collaborating with educational organizations, public museums, and private collectors to present expansive narratives on marine art and exhibit equally internationally recognized artworks in its galleries."

 The museum's gallery plans for the next three years are expected to be announced May 18.